What is a Primary Refresh Token?

 PRT issuance during first sign in

-In Azure AD joined devices, this exchange happens synchronously to issue a PRT before the user can logon to Windows.
+In Azure AD joined devices, Azure AD PRT issuance (steps A-F) happens synchronously before the user can logon to Windows.
 In hybrid Azure AD joined devices, on-premises Active Directory is the primary authority.
-So, the user is only waiting until they can acquire a TGT to login, while the PRT issuance happens asynchronously.
+So, the user is able to login hybrid Azure AD joined Windows after they can acquire a TGT to login, while the PRT issuance happens asynchronously.
 This scenario does not apply to Azure AD registered devices as logon does not use Azure AD credentials.

 |A||User enters their password in the sign in UI.
 LogonUI passes the credentials in an auth buffer to LSA, which in turns passes it internally to CloudAP.
 CloudAP forwards this request to the CloudAP plugin.|

 |B||CloudAP plugin initiates a realm discovery request to identify the identity provider for the user.
 If user’s tenant has a federation provider setup, Azure AD returns the federation provider’s Metadata Exchange endpoint (MEX) endpoint.
 If not, Azure AD returns that the user is managed indicating that user can authenticate with Azure AD.|

 |C||If the user is managed, CloudAP will get the nonce from Azure AD.
 If the user is federated, CloudAP plugin requests a SAML token from the federation provider with the user’s credentials.
 Once it receives, the SAML token, it requests a nonce from Azure AD.|